vFf0621/Deep-Latent-Competition-v1/README.md

 ## Updates for v1

 For each agent, the episode terminates if the agent is on grass, receiving a -100 reward.
 Collisions are penalized by -0.05 reward per time step for both agents involved.
 Going backward will also result in termination for the individual agent and a penalty of -100.
+Throttle and brake have been merged into the same input channel for simplified control.
+View switching functionality is added so that, when the ego agent terminates, gets replaced by the subsequent agent and the view switches to that agent.

 ## Basic Usage